SamuelBertman/Simulation-skills/LAMMPS/tensile_of_carbon_nanotube/CNT_sweep/README.md

-To see the effect of temperature on the max stress value (σ)
+To see the effect of temperature on the max stress value (σ) via altering the "velocity cnt_mid..." to 300/600/900 respectively

 # parameters:
 temperature = 300K, 600K, 900K